-Section 4.
+Section 3.
 Reporting Improper Activities

 The Employer and the Union encourage employees to report waste, fraud, abuse of authority, violation of laws, or other improper government activity in good faith without fear of retaliation.
-The Employer shall insure that all employees are aware of their rights under the New Mexico Whistleblower Protection Act, Section 10-16C-1, NMSA 1978, et.seq.
+The employer shall ensure that all employees are aware of their rights under the New Mexico Whistleblower Protection Act.